MikeSWang/Triumvirate/docs/source/index.rst

 .. tip::

-    - The scientific context is explained in ':doc:`background`'.
+    - The scientific context is explained in :doc:`background`.
-    - Installation instructions can be found in ':doc:`installation`'.
+    - Installation instructions can be found in :doc:`installation`.
-    - To get started quickly, read ':doc:`tutorials`'.
+    - To get started quickly, read :doc:`tutorials`.
-    - For full API, please refer to ':doc:`apiref`'.
+    - For full API, please refer to :doc:`apiref`.
-    - Frequently asked questions are answered in ':doc:`faq`'.
+    - Frequently asked questions are answered in :doc:`faq`.

 Attribution